Viktor Kulikov

 Viktor Georgiyevich Kulikov (Виктор Георгиевич Куликов; 5 July 1921 – 28 May 2013) was the Warsaw Pact commander-in-chief from 1977 to 1989.
 He was awarded the rank of the Marshal of the Soviet Union on 14 January 1977.

 Early life and career

 Kulikov was born into a peasant family in Oryol Oblast in 1921.
 The family fled to the south due to hunger and ended up in Stavropol.
 In 1938, he completed 10th grade at the fifth railway school in Nevinnomyssk.
 He joined the Red Army in 1939.
 He saw service in World War II and was made a Hero of the Soviet Union.
 He studied at the Grozny Military Infantry School, graduating as a lieutenant in June 1941.
-He saw service in World War II and was made a Hero of the Soviet Union.

 Post-war service

 From October 1945, he was Deputy Commander of the 3rd Guards Tank Regiment in the 3rd Guards Tank Division of the Northern Group of Forces in Poland.
 In 1947, he graduated from the Leningrad Higher Officer School of Armored and Mechanized Troops, then served in the headquarters of tank regiments in the Belorussian Military District and in the Turkestan Military District.

 Kulikov graduated from the Frunze Military Academy in 1953.
 Following his graduation, he served as commander of the 155th Mechanized Regiment, later becoming chief of staff.
 In July 1955, he was appointed commander of the 69th Mechanized Division in the Odessa Military District.
 From May 1957, he commanded the 118th Motorized Rifle Division.

 He went on to graduate from the Military Academy of the General Staff of the Armed Forces of the USSR in 1959.
 From November 1959 to March 1961, Kulikov served as Deputy Commander for Combat Training and Head of the Combat Training Department of the 5th Guards Tank Army in the Belorussian Military District.
 In 1961–1962, he was assigned to the Republic of Ghana as a senior member of a Soviet military advisory group providing technical assistance to the Ghanaian Armed Forces.

 In February 1962, he became First Deputy Commander of the 6th Army in the Leningrad Military District, and on June 8, 1964, he was appointed commander of the 6th Combined Arms Red Banner Army, headquartered in Petrozavodsk, Karelian ASSR.
 He later served as commander of the 2nd Guards Tank Army within the Group of Soviet Forces in Germany.

 From 1967 to 1969, Kulikov commanded the Kyiv Military District, and from 1969 to 1971, he led the Group of Soviet Forces in Germany.
 On September 21, 1971, he was appointed Chief of the General Staff of the Armed Forces of the USSR and First Deputy Minister of Defense, a position he held until January 8, 1977.

 He was a member of the Central Committee of the Communist Party of the Soviet Union (CPSU) from April 9, 1971 to April 25, 1989.